Knowledge, Justification, and Adequate Reasons: Technical Results

 This way, a world $\Delta_j$ is $r$-accessible from $\Gamma_i$ iff $\Delta_j$ contains all formulas $\varphi$ that are $r$-supported at $\Gamma_i$ (as per membership of $r\col\varphi$ in $\Gamma$), unless of course $\Delta_j=\Gamma_i$ and reflexivity is forbidden by $\lnot r\in\Gamma$.
 For each formula $\varphi\in F$, define

 to be the set of worlds defined by the formula $\varphi$.
 Then let

 be the set of worlds not definable by any formula.
 For each $\Gamma_i\in W$, we define

-Intuitively, this is the set of non--formula-definable neighborhoods $X$ for which the agent believes there is a reason that supports $X$.
+Intuitively, this is the set of non--formula-definable neighborhoods $X$ for which there is a reason the agent accepts that supports $X$ and the agent believes this reason supports all the formulas it actually does support.
 The neighborhood function $N$ is then defined by

-Therefore, an agent believes a neighborhood $X$ iff the agent believes some formula $\varphi$ that defines $X$ or, if $X$ is non--formula-definable, the agent believes there is a reason supporting $X$.
+Therefore, an agent believes a neighborhood $X$ iff the agent believes some formula $\varphi$ that defines $X$ or, if $X$ is non--formula-definable, there is an accepted reason supporting $X$ and the agent believes the reason supports all the formulas it actually does support.
 Finally, we define the valuation by